JohnWalmsley/SharedFunctions/Readme.md

 #### Processing data

-[CalculateDiscrepancy.m]: (CalculateDiscrepancy.m) Given string identifying a cell and a protocol, and a vector containing a (simulated) current, calculates the discrepancy between simulation and experiment.
+[CalculateDiscrepancy.m](CalculateDiscrepancy.m): Given string identifying a cell and a protocol, and a vector containing a (simulated) current, calculates the discrepancy between simulation and experiment.

-[CalculateImposedVoltage.m]: (CalculateImposedVoltage.m) Given a string identifying a protocol and a time constant, generates a modified protocol that represents the delay in the amplifier and so in theory should allow a more accurate comparison between simulation and experiment.
+[CalculateImposedVoltage.m](CalculateImposedVoltage.m): Given a string identifying a protocol and a time constant, generates a modified protocol that represents the delay in the amplifier and so in theory should allow a more accurate comparison between simulation and experiment.
 In practice these effects were negligible and so were not pursued as a source of discrepancy (although they can  be important for INa!).

 [CorrectLeakCurrent.m](CorrectLeakCurrent.m): Removes the leak current from an experimental data trace.
 This file is no longer used as this approach can lead to strange behaviour in the activation step.
 See [LeakSubtractor.m](https://github.com/JohnWalmsley/Kylie-Sine-Wave-Data/blob/master/LeakSubtractor.m) for a reproduction of Kylie Beattie's approach.